kovstas/adsyncbot/README.md

 # AD Sync Telegram Bot [WIP]
 A telegram bot connects your organization members in Active Directory (AD) with telegram users.
-The bot will restrict unauthorized users from working with organization chats.
+The bot restricts unauthorized users from working with organization chats and  removes inactive organization members.

 ## Usage